Gokuldroid/Gokuldroid.github.io/contents/posts/2026-07-04-cookie-licking.md

 The defense is cheap and should be habitual:

 - **Write it down before you socialize it.** A short doc, an email to yourself and one other person, a ticket — anything timestamped with your name on it.
-Provenance is established by artifacts, not memory. ([Write Things Down](/posts/keeping-judgment-in-the-ai-loop/#write-things-down))
+Provenance is established by artifacts, not memory.
 - **Socialize in traceable channels.** Float the idea in an email thread or a commented doc rather than only in conversation.
 The medium is the receipt.
 - **Name it and present it yourself.** Ask for five minutes in the team meeting rather than feeding it upward in a 1:1.
 The person who presents an idea to the room owns it in the room's memory.
 - **Don't swing to secrecy.** Hoarding an idea until it's "ready" is its own failure — ideas need early collision with feedback.
 The move is not *share less*, it's *document first, then share widely*.
 A documented idea being spread by a senior is amplification; an undocumented one is appropriation.